Thursday, November 21, 2024

 HD/HD+: Not ideal but if you want something ultra potable & cheap, this is all you can hope for.

-QHD: TWICE the resolution of FHD.
-Found on premium laptops.
+QHD: IDEAL!!!
+TWICE the resolution of FHD.
+Not so rare on laptops in 2025.

 IPS vs TN Display: The former is better for working on the go (better viewing angles).
 The latter’s easier on the eyes.